matomo-org/matomo/README.md

 ## Free trial

-If you do not have a server or don't want to host yourself you can use our Matomo Cloud partner service (30 day free trial): https://matomo.org/start-30-day-free-analytics-trial/
+If you do not have a server or don't want to host yourself you can use our Matomo Cloud partner service (30-day free trial): https://matomo.org/start-30-day-free-analytics-trial/

 ## Online Demo